-This applies to all indented code blocks, e.g. the indented code blocks in if statements, else statements, else statements, functions, etc.
+This applies to all indented code blocks, e.g. the indented code blocks in if statements, else statements, elif statements, functions, etc.

 When writing code in your IDE (e.g. PyCharm) or in your text editor (e.g. Notepad++) you can use the TAB key as a shortcut to indent by 4 spaces when starting an indented code block.
 However, you need to make sure that the TAB key is set up to enter 4 spaces when it is pressed, rather than a TAB character.
-This should already be the case in PyCharm, but you may need to change the default settings in Notepad++ https://docs.python.org/3/tutorial/modules.html

-Tip: to check your indentation settings are correct in Notepad++, go to Settings -> Preferences -> Language.
+This should already be the case in PyCharm, but you may need to change the default settings in Notepad++ Tip: to check your indentation settings are correct in Notepad++, go to Settings -> Preferences -> Language.
 Under "Tab Settings", highlight "python", then uncheck "Use default value", make sure the tab size is 4, and check "Replace by space".